-&lt;sup>86 The three-pronged effects standard addresses the overall apportionment plan, but does not cover the case of individual self-dealing.
+&lt;sup>89 The three tests proposed here address the overall apportionment plan, but do not cover the case of individual selfdealing in single districts.
 Local laws may provide additional constraints.
-For example, the current Congressional districts in Florida do not meet our two-pronged standard.
+For example, the current Congressional districts in Florida do not violate my three tests.
 Nonetheless, the Florida Supreme Court has found the map to violate the Florida Constitution redistricting provisions (article III, section 20(a) that reads "No apportionment plan or district shall be drawn with the intent to favor or disfavor a political party or an incumbent").
 Detzner, 2015 WL 4130852.
 This stricter standard extends a mandate for competitive races to the level of single districts.

-&lt;sup>87 In that election, multimember districts of unequal population were allowed.
+&lt;sup>90 In that election, multimember districts of unequal population were allowed.
 For the calculation of Test 1, each district election is used as one data value.